 Manouchehr (Mitch) Mokhtari

-Dr. Mokhtari has extensive experience in international development, fiscal reform & trade, health economics and health system strengthening projects.
+Dr. Mokhtari has extensive experience in international development, public financial management (PFM), health system strengthening, organizational change and change management, fiscal reform, domestic resource mobilization (DRM) & trade, and analytical modeling and simulation for policy analysis.
 Dr. Mokhtari has taught economics at Princeton University and University of Houston.
-He has served as the Chief of Party (COP), the Team Leader (TL), or Senior Adviser on a number of donors funded projects in more than fifteen countries.
-Dr. Mokhtari’s theoretical and quantitative (econometric) research in health economics focuses on reducing health care costs, regulatory competition in health insurance market, role of information in reducing corruption in health care system, health care finance, and determinants of childhood obesity and alcohol use.
-Dr. Mokhtari (Co-PI) have conducted a three-year study funded by the National Institute of Alcohol Abuse and Alcoholism (NIAAA) to better understand how women with alcohol problems use treatment services.
-Dr. Mokhtari has lived and worked in Ukraine, Russia, Moldova, Albania, Armenia, Azerbaijan, Georgia, Kazakhstan, Kyrgyzstan, Uzbekistan, Tajikistan, Turkmenistan, Egypt, and Jordan.
-Because of his contributions to economic development in countries in transition, Dr. Mokhtari has been the recipient of a number awards and appreciations from the governments and parliaments of these countries.
+He has served as the Chief of Party (COP), the Team Leader (TL), or Senior Adviser on several donors funded projects in more than fifteen countries.
+Dr. Mokhtari’s theoretical and quantitative research in health economics focuses on reducing health care costs, regulatory competition in health insurance market, role of information in reducing corruption in health care system, health care finance, and determinants of childhood obesity and alcohol use.
+Dr. Mokhtari and Dr. Wallen have conducted a three-year study funded by the National Institute of Alcohol Abuse and Alcoholism (NIAAA) to better understand how women with alcohol problems use treatment services.
+Dr. Mokhtari has lived and worked in Ukraine, Russia, Moldova, Albania, Armenia, Azerbaijan, Georgia, Kazakhstan, Kyrgyzstan, Uzbekistan, Tajikistan, Turkmenistan, Egypt, Jordan, as well as, several other countries.

 - FMSC 879 - Preparing Future Faculty & Professionals